michaelmusty/.dotfiles/ISSUES.md

 * Need to decide whether I care about XDG, and implement it if I do
 * Need to decide whether I'm testing the shell snippets for MPD, Keychain etc, and if so how.
+* The custom shell functions really should be documented, but it's not clear to me exactly where this should happen, because the commands' availability depends on which shell you're using; the `sd` function isn't available when you're not using Bash.
+Maybe I should try to extend `help` without breaking it?